Skip to main content

 Note: The default arrangement cannot be renamed or deleted.

-Saving Song Arrangements
+Saving Named Arrangements

 Do you like particular changes to a song arrangement made in a setlist?
 Update the currently loaded song arrangement with any changes made in the setlist.
 A new arrangement can also be saved at any time from the setlist.